Skip to main content

 FAQs

-1. How often should I brush my pet?
+1. How often should I brush my dog to prevent mats?

-Yes, breeds with long or curly fur, like Poodles and Shih Tzus, typically require more frequent grooming to prevent mats and tangles.
+Yes, breeds with long, curly, or double coats, like Poodles and Shih Tzus, are more prone.

 Managing Pet Allergies through Grooming The Prevalence of Pet Allergies